psicofil/SalomeToCalculix/README.md

 # Videos
 Old Youtube Video version: https://www.youtube.com/watch?v=yxqawAr1H3s

+# News
+01/05/2016 - Now work in Windows and Salome 7
+09/05/2016 - Save in .msh format option

 # Know Problems
 * No report unical converter shown
 * Not work whit multiple meshes

 # To Do
 * Add a report unical in the gui
+* Improvements in the code, written as a class